rsornellas/vue-3-weather/README.md

 # Vue 3 Weather

-Projeto simples para conhecer a versão 3 do Vue.
 Através do seu IP é consultada sua geolocalização e ixibida a previsão do tempo no momento, a imagem de fundo do App altera de acordo com a previsão.